- Chopping boards

 Before you begin

-- Wipe down the surfaces you’ll use with disinfectant spray.
+- Wash your hands and wipe down the surfaces you’ll use with disinfectant spray.
+Remember to follow good food hygiene and safety practices.

 - Put the washed fruits on the clean tables.